 Let's address the elephant in the room: yes, you're picking up dog poop.
 And yes, people will make jokes.
 But here's what they won't joke about — the economics.

 A pet waste removal business isn't glamorous.
 But "unglamorous + profitable + simple to operate" is a combination most aspiring entrepreneurs would take in a heartbeat.
+It's a legitimate franchise alternative that lets you build real recurring income without paying someone else for the privilege of doing the work.

 One of the biggest advantages of a poop scooping business is the startup cost.
 Compared to most home service businesses, you're looking at a fraction of the investment.